ku-sldg/plih/_types/3-Typed-Recursion.md

 always desirable to show that the only normal forms in a language are values.

-Normalization is the property that all evaluating any term in a language always terminates resulting in a value.
+Normalization is the property that evaluating any term in a language always terminates resulting in a value.
 No non-termination and no stuck terms.
 Evaluation always halts with a value.